8 Fast Solutions to Get Rid of Ants in a Beehive (For GOOD!)

 Some people use vegetable oil, and others use motor oil.
 Used motor oil is much cheaper, but vegetable oil is more environmentally friendly should it rain and the container overflow.

-You have a choice between the low-budget DIY option like the image below or purchasing a stand that already has the moats fitted.
+You have a choice between a low-budget DIY option or purchasing a stand that already has the moats fitted.

-The DIY option is quite easy to set up as well, though you may lose a few bees to curiosity.
+The DIY option is quite easy to set up, though you may lose a few bees to curiosity.
 However, there are no alarming numbers, I assure you.

 2. Use dirty motor oil/grease to paint a strip on the leg of your hive stand